August Advanced Wet Sanding Training

 Hosted at the Gloss University Studio in Carol Stream, Illinois, this three-day advanced wet sanding class is limited to just four students for a focused, hands-on learning experience.

-Designed for experienced detailers, this training takes a deep dive into the multi-stage wet sanding processes used to achieve true show-car results.
-Over three full days, students will work as a small group on a recently restored vehicle, learning how to safely level, refine, and correct premium paint systems at a professional level.
+Designed for experienced detailers, this training takes a deep dive into the multi-stage wet sanding and paint correction processes used to achieve true show-car results.
+Over three full days, students will work as a small group on a custom Chrysler SRT featuring a recently refinished aftermarket paint system, learning how to safely level, refine, and correct premium paint at a professional level.

 Class Schedule & Arrival